- Alzheimer’s disease is becoming more common as life expectancy is increasing and the baby boomer generation is aging

 In addition, people are living longer.
 Since the likelihood of developing Alzheimer’s disease increases drastically with age, it is projected that there will be a growing number of individuals living with AD.
 It is specifically estimated that the number of older Americans living with Alzheimer’s disease, currently at 5.2 million, will almost triple by 2050, reaching 13.8 million.

 Like other types of dementia, Alzheimer’s disease is caused by the death and dysfunction of brain cells.
-Since dementia is a progressive disease, this cell death gradually spreads throughout the brain and parts of the brain shrink, particularly those involved with memory and other mental functions.
+Since dementia is a progressive disease, this cell death gradually spreads throughout the brain and parts of the brain shrink or atrophy, particularly those involved with memory and other mental functions.
 By the final stage of Alzheimer’s, the brain damage is widespread, and brain tissue has shrunk significantly.
 Researchers still do not know exactly what causes this brain cell death, but it is believed that plaques and tangles play an important role.
-Plaques consist of the abnormal buildup of a protein known as beta-amyloid between nerve cells in the brain.
+Amyloid plaques consist of the abnormal buildup of a protein known as beta-amyloid between nerve cells in the brain.
 This buildup can erode the connections between brain cells.
 Tangles, made up of another protein called tau, gradually destroy the network system that is necessary to supply essential nutrients throughout the brain.
-It is likely that damage to the brain starts to occur about 10 years before memory and other cognitive symptoms become evident.
+It is likely that damage to the brain starts to occur about 10 years before memory and other symptoms of cognitive impairment become evident.

 There are several factors that seem to put individuals at greater risk of developing Alzheimer’s Disease.
-Some of these factors are within our control, although unfortunately other are not.
+Some of these factors are within our control, although unfortunately others are not.

 The role of genes in the development of Alzheimer’s disease is not fully understood, but researchers have discovered some genes that seem to play a part.
 The gene with the greatest known effect on Alzheimer’s Disease is apolipoprotein E, called APoE.
-We are all born with two copies of the APoE gene.
+All people are born with two copies of the APoE gene.

 There are three forms of APoE: e2, e3, and e4.
 E2 is the rarest form, which seems to be linked to a reduced likelihood of developing Alzheimer’s.
 E3 is the most common and does not seem to influence the risk of Alzheimer’s.
 However, APoE4 is the greatest genetic risk factor that we know of, and it is estimated to play a role in 20-25% of Alzheimer’s cases.
 Though having one or two copies of ApoE4 does not guarantee you will develop Alzheimer’s disease, it does increase your risk.